-It’s hard not to crave some time on the open waters when you end up staring at them from the beautiful beaches of Antigua for most of every day, and thankfully, there is no shortage of opportunity to do just that.
+It’s hard not to crave some time out on the open water when you spend your time staring at them from the beautiful beaches of Antigua.
+Thankfully, there's plenty of opportunity to do just that on a fishing trip to the island.
 We are almost convinced that there are more companies offering charters on this island than coconuts!

 Antigua is known for having some of the best fishing in the Caribbean, and its temperate waters are perfect for the “deep-sea” kind especially.
-Home to Marlin, Tuna, King Fish, Dolphin Fish (Mahi Mahi), Barracudas and many more – it’s no wonder people flock here for Antigua’s various fishing tournaments.
+Home to Marlin, Tuna, King Fish, Dolphin Fish (Mahi Mahi), Barracuda and many more, it’s no wonder people flock here for Antigua’s various fishing tournaments.
 One of the most popular, the annual Antigua and Barbuda Sport Fishing tournament, is a highlight for both local and visiting fisherman, with prizes given for the biggest catches of the day.
-Last year, a 4 year old caught the biggest fish by a youth – a 16¼ lb dolphin, and the biggest fish caught by a male was a 55lb wahoo – known as a great fighter and therefore a very enviable catch.

-A day on the open waters will set you back anything from £200 - £2,000, depending on the number of people, your captain and the size of your boat.
-We recommend making arrangements while on the island, and if you’re unsure or confused about which charter to trust, ask your hotel – they are more than likely to know of the best (and the worst) around the island.
+A day on the open waters will set you back anything from £200 - £2,000, depending on the number of people, your captain, and the size of your boat.
+We recommend making arrangements while on the island, and if you’re unsure or confused about which charter to trust, ask your hotel – they are more than likely to know of the best (and the worst) in the local area.

-If you fancy keeping your feet on dry land, but don’t want to miss out – we suggest wandering around the docks and waiting for the fisherman to bring in their prize catches of the day.
+If you fancy keeping your feet on dry land, but don’t want to miss out, we suggest wandering around the docks and waiting for the fisherman to bring in their prize catches of the day.
+Make sure to bring your camera.

 About the author: KatieKatie Manning